Weedon Chapel Graveyard Schedule of Fees 2023/2024

 7.1 Cremated remains may be interred in designated “ashes” plots or in otherwise full graves subject to the provisions of the Local Authorities Cemeteries Order 1977 relating to the opening of such graves.

-7.2 A maximum of 6 cremated remains may be added to a full-size grave containing previous burials.
+7.2 A maximum of 6 cremated remains (in 2 rows of 3) may be added to a full-size grave containing previous burials.
+In practice, cremated remains are normally buried along the centre of the plot, restricting the number to 3.

 7.3 The cremated remains plot will be allocated by the Clerk.